elijahrona/Elijah-Rona-ML-Journey/analysis-with-regular-expressions-regex.md

 ## Regular Expressions

-Let’s use ReGex to collect the titles of people in the “Name” column of the dataset
+Let’s use RegEx to collect the titles of people in the “Name” column of the dataset

 ### 1. Get the Title of People in the Name Column